srhub/dicecup/README.md

 ## Loaded Dice ##

-Sometimes you need a loaded dice. *DiceCup* allows you to supply your your random number generator for each dice.
+Sometimes you need a loaded dice. *DiceCup* allows you to supply your random number generator for each dice.
 An example can be found in `com.srhub.dicecup.extra.CyclicIntegerRandom` that cycles through a supplied list of integer to generate integers.

 If you need a loaded dice with preset discrete probabilities for each die face you can use `com.srhub.dicecup.dice.LoadedDice`.